This page is a list of guidelines on naming conventions on how to name pages.

-Try and ensure that the title is as clear as possible whilst being short and snappy.
+Try to ensure that the title is as clear as possible whilst being short and snappy.
 The example GlaxoSmithKline: Silencing Critics Through Intimidation makes it easy for a reader to identify that the article is about GlaxoSmithKline, that it is about critics being silenced and that this is through intimidation.
 If the article was simply entitled 'Silencing Critics' for example, then it would be very ambiguous and unclear what the content of the article actually was.

-Ensuring an article title is clear has 2 main benefits: It makes it easier for people using Powerbase to browse the site and to find articles on their interests.
+Ensuring an article title is clear has two main benefits: It makes it easier for people using Powerbase to browse the site and to find articles on their interests.
 It also makes it easier for someone using a search engine on the world wide web to spot a Powerbase article relevant to the subject they are searching for.

 and, the, of... etc

 The exception to using capitals for words in the title relate to the use of words such as 'and', 'the' and 'of'.
 For example Powerbase guidelines on Search Engine Optimization of Articles and Powerbase Image Use Policy and Guidelines.